emedware/flat-diamond/README.md

 ### `instanceof` does not work anymore!?

 Yes, it does.
-Classes involved in the `Diamond` process even have their `[Symbol.hasInstance]` overridden in order to be sure.
+Classes involved in the `Diamond` process even have their `[Symbol.hasInstance]` overridden in order to take the new structure into account.

 ### But I modify my prototypes dynamically...